Family and friends recall dedication of World Central Kitchen aid workers killed in Gaza

 ”He was a really extraordinary guy," said Marta Wilczynska, of the Free Place Foundation, which cooperates with World Central Kitchen.
 "We were very proud of him.”

 Wilczynska met Soból on the Polish side of the border with Ukraine, a few days after Russia's February 2022 invasion.
-He spoke English well and was a translator, and he was a skilled manager who could organize work in any condition, she said.
+He spoke English well and was a translator, and as a skilled manager, he could organize work in any condition, she said.

 “Always smiling, always so helpful, he loved this job.
 I felt I had a brother in him,” Wilczynska said.